 55% of our understanding comes from body language.
 Even though video conferencing allows people to see each other, it is not always capable of recreating real live communication.

-Some of those drawbacks can be offset by simple tricks such as looking directly into the camera or doing occasional hand gestures to show interest and excitement.
+Some of those drawbacks you can offset by simple tricks such as looking directly into the camera or doing occasional hand gestures to show interest and excitement.

 However, nothing can substitute a hearty handshake or an exchange of smiles.
-That is why important negotiations often should only be set in a traditional in-person meeting.
+That is why important negotiations it is better to set in a traditional in-person meeting.

 Network Instability and Time Lag

 It is an obvious problem with video conferencing.